 MoapaPk has added the following information: After a short distance up Water Canyon, you will descend to the stream bottom and pass a bit of water.
 At this point there is a trail on the left, up some rocks; the dirt from hikers' boots should be pretty obvious.
 This trail will climb the left (west side); you should follow this trail all the way up past 6500' to the top of the ridge to the west, never descending into the deep slot canyon at right (east).

 Unfortunately, there is a branch in the trail, near 6500', that descends all the way down to the stream at 5900'.
 When I made my trip, this branch was actually more obvious than the spur to the ridgetop.
 The real trail switchbacks at this pseudo-junction and continues up west to "top rock".
 Take note that the actual trail is easy to follow in normal conditions.
 In spring, expect to see a lot of water and snow in the canyon which may make navigation more difficult.

-Highpoint: The highpoint of Canaan Mountain is located to the northwest of Windlass.
+The highpoint of Canaan Mountain is located to the northwest of Windlass.
 You can get there by following the trail that goes north for a little while.
 This goes toward Sawmill Spring but you will want to leave the trail before that.
 Hike toward the highest point on the plateau which is 7,363 feet in elevation.
-A GPS is helpful in finding the exact location.
+If you brought a GPS, it will be helpful in finding the exact location.
 It is located in an area of domes and buttes near the rim overlooking the valley.

 When to Climb